Is There A Best Way To Learn Spanish? Am I Just Bad At Learning Languages?

-Can I Use Spanish Media To Learn The Language?
+Can I Use Spanish Media As The Best Way To Learn Spanish?

-Listening to Spanish podcasts, watching Spanish television and movies (with or without subtitles), tuning into Spanish radio stations and reading books in Spanish are all great ways to interact with the same media that real Spanish speakers consume every day around the world — and many of them are totally free to access, especially if you already have a library card or Netflix subscription, for example.
+Listening to Spanish podcasts and Spanish music, watching Spanish television and movies (with or without subtitles), tuning into Spanish radio stations and reading books in Spanish are all great ways to interact with the same media that real Spanish speakers consume every day around the world — and many of them are totally free to access, especially if you already have a library card or Netflix subscription, for example.

-Why Is Babbel One Of The Best Ways To Start Learning Spanish?
+Why Is Babbel One Of The Best Ways To Learn Spanish?

 If you want a mix of some of the best elements of each of these methods of learning Spanish, Babbel might just be the app for you.
 Babbel is designed by a team of language experts, educators, and designers who know all about what it takes to get the most out of learning a new language — so you are guaranteed a top-quality Spanish learning journey that’s effective, engaging, and yes, even fun.